santoshurlam/Flappy-Bird-using-RL/README.md

 ## Requirements
 To run this environment, you need to have the following libraries installed:
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- gymnasium
+- Gymnasium

 This library can be installed by using keyword "pip install (library)".